|

 15.17.3 of the JLS.

-- the float
+f1 - the float dividendf2 - the float divisor

 public static int truncate(int f)

-of greatest magnitude (furthest from zero)
+float of greatest magnitude (furthest from zero)

 that is equal to a mathematical integer and which has a mignitude not